Where does it hurt?

 - The first game also gave even nonmagical Good-aligned PC's some minor healing spells as freebies as they unlocked more of their Bhaalspawn potential.
 The sequel took them away again after Jon Irenicus stole the PC's soul, but they were obsolete by that point anyhow.

-- In Trauma Center, healing hands is a mysterious power possessed by people blessed by Asclepius, which manifests as various methods of performing surgery extremely well.
+- In Trauma Center, the "Healing Touch" is a mysterious power possessed by people thought to be descended from Asclepius, Greek god of medicine, which manifests as various methods of performing surgery extremely well.
 For Derek or Markus, the healing hands jack up his concentration, allowing him to move incredibly quickly and precisely (represented in-game as time slowing down).
-Nozomi's version causes the patient's vitals to improve every time she does something right, and Valerie's freezes the patient's vitals in place regardless of any injuries that happen.
+Nozomi's version causes the patient's vitals to improve every time she does something right (thus fulfilling this trope most directly), and Valerie's freezes the patient's vitals in place regardless of any injuries that happen.

 - Suikoden II has the protagonist using the Bright Shield rune.
 Out of four possible powers, the first heals the party, the second does moderate damage to enemies, the third heals the party more with the chance of giving Fury status (which doubles attack damage), and the fourth uses 2000 HP to heal the party, with any leftover HP being used to harm the enemy.
 It will get to the point that your protagonist is your primary healer, especially when he has to be in the party 99.9% of the time.